By Michael Lanza

 For backpacking the JMT in late summer, I carry a down sleeping bag rated around 30 degrees F, with a high down fill rating (800 or above), because it’s warmer, lighter, and more packable than a synthetic bag or down bag with lower fill quality (if also more expensive), and well suited to the dry Sierra summers, where there’s little risk of getting a bag wet.

 People who get cold more easily may want a bag rated 20 to 25 degrees, although you can wear layers to supplement the bag’s warmth.

 My favorites are the Feathered Friends men’s Hummingbird and women’s Egret UL (30-degree, $549, 1 lb.
 6 oz., read my review), the Therm-a-Rest Hyperion (32-degree, $490, 1 lb.
 1 oz., read my review), the Mountain Hardwear Phantom 30 (450, 1 lb.
 6 oz. , read my review); and the Western Mountaineering Summerlite (32-degree, $480, 1 lb.
 3 oz., read my review).

 Plan your next great backpacking adventure in Yosemite and other flagship parks using my expert e-guides.

-See all of my reviews of hiking shoes.
+See all reviews of hiking shoes at The Big Outside.

 Get the gear that’s right for you.
 Buy smartly, starting with my story “5 Things to Know Before Buying Backpacking Gear,” which has my general tips on buying any gear and links to my stories offering specific tips on buying a pack, tent, boots, and sleeping bag.
 See also all reviews of backpacking gear, ultralight backpacking gear, and hiking gear and all stories about backpacking the John Muir Trail at The Big Outside.